 Takes place at Old Melrose, (the secluded peninsula jutting into the Tweed below the Scott’s View cliffs), a ‘special place’ known to the indigenous peoples and the Romans and housing a Celtic ‘Abbey’ (monks’ cells) from 7th to 9th century AD (the predecessor of Melrose Abbey), and thereafter, as the place where St Cuthbert began the monastic life, a centre of pilgrimage.
 Access is obtained by a single track road off the A68, 200 yards South of the large roundabout at the East end of the Melrose bypass (A72/B6091).

-£2 adults (children free) – Which goes towards financing the 2016 Old Melrose excavation.
+£2 adults (children free) – Which goes towards financing future Old Melrose excavations.